 Indeed, some of the core tenants of a mystical experience include a deep-rooted feeling of unity and interconnectedness with the world around you, as well as profound feelings of joy, transcendence of time and space, and feelings of importance beyond the scope of the self.
 Psychedelic mystical experiences can be particularly profound because they can inspire a sense that this interconnectedness is reality, that this experience is the natural state of the world—the experience can have an inherent truth that extends beyond what words can describe.

-In 2011, researchers used psilocybin to test the long-term impact of psychedelic therapy on personality changes in adults; psilocybin is the active constituent in magic mushrooms.
+In 2011, researchers used psilocybin to test the long-term impact of psychedelic therapy on personality changes in adults; psilocybin is the active constituent in magic mushrooms (sometimes simply called shrooms).
 In general, personality is considered relatively set after adults reach the age of 30.
 But, in this particular study, researchers found that psilocybin could inspire “lasting personality changes” for over a year after treatment.

 And these changes were positive.
 After high-dose psilocybin therapy, participants who achieved a “mystical experience”—defined by specific criteria put forth by psychedelic scientists—left the study with higher marks of openness than they had upon arrival.
 “Openness” consists of a collection of personality traits, that includes a willingness to try new experiences, tolerance of others’ viewpoints, the appreciation of aesthetic qualities, and more.

 Other studies found that psychedelic experiences have reduced depression and anxiety, aided in trauma therapy for post-traumatic stress, and even had positive impacts in reducing alcoholic addictions and obsessive-compulsive tendencies.
 But, the majority of these studies were performed on more common psychedelics, like psilocybin, lysergic acid diethylamide (LSD), and ketamine.